 By Christa D. Reed

-When we let stress get the best of us this time of year… we end up missing all the fun we could have had with our family because we were too busy stressing out!
-Kids are not immune to the stress either.
-They hear the news about protests, high unemployment and our ailing economy and no doubt there are numerous families feeling the pressure this holiday season even greater than ever before.
+When we let stress get the best of us this time of year, we end up missing all the fun we could have had with our family because we were too busy stressing out!
+Kids are not immune to our stress either.
+They hear the news about protests, high unemployment, and our ailing economy, and no doubt there are numerous families feeling the pressure this holiday season even greater than ever before.
 So what exactly is a loving parent to do when they see their children’s wish lists growing larger and larger while knowing they may not be able to deliver?

 Here are my top 5 holiday tips to beat the blues and not see ‘red’:

 3) Take smaller gifts and put them into larger boxes.
-Use bright colored paper, ribbons and bows and your children will delight in the visual presentation of all those brightly wrapped presents under the tree.
-You can use smaller, inexpensive toys and wrap them up and then put them in larger boxes and wrap those to create a fun and joyous celebration for your kids…it won’t even matter what’s inside because they will be having so much fun!
-And… if they’re like my twins, they loved playing with the boxes and wrapping paper more than the toys anyway!
-When her twins were younger, one of my twin-mom friends used to only put out Christmas themed books under the tree all season long until Christmas morning…that would prevent the kids from always trying to guess what was inside each present and also created a visual extravaganza for her kids when seeing all the wrapped gifts under the tree for the first time!
+Use bright colored paper, ribbons, and bows and your children will delight in the visual presentation of all those brightly wrapped presents under the tree.
+You can use smaller, inexpensive toys and wrap them up and then put them in larger boxes and wrap them to create a fun and joyous celebration for your kids.
+It won’t even matter what’s inside because they will be having so much fun!
+And if they’re like my twins, they loved playing with the boxes and wrapping paper more than the toys anyway!
+When her twins were younger, one of my twin-mom friends used to only put out Christmas themed books under the tree all season long until Christmas morning, this would prevent the kids from always trying to guess what was inside each present and also created a visual extravaganza for her kids when seeing all the wrapped gifts under the tree for the first time!

 5) Reassure your twins that they are loved and cherished no matter what!
 Even though people may have less this year than in the past, explain to your kids that the holidays are more about celebrating by spending time with family and friends and creating life-long memories.
 Tell them that they will always have a family that celebrates the season no matter what is happening around them and they are loved and cherished.

 As always, the entire staff here at TWINS Magazine would like to take a moment to thank all of you for your continued loyalty and support for our magazine and social media pages!
-Happy Holidays…here’s wishing you and your family a wondrous season filled with love and joy!
+Happy Holiday!
+Here’s wishing you and your family a wondrous season filled with love and joy!